an1ket-s1ngh/rbac-management-dashboard/README.md

 ## Technology Stack

 - **Next.js**: A React framework for server-side rendering and static site generation.
+It is used to create the main structure of the application, handle routing, and server-side rendering.
 - **React**: A JavaScript library for building user interfaces.
+It is used to create reusable UI components.
 - **Supabase**: An open-source Firebase alternative for authentication and database management.
+It is used for user authentication, role management, and storing application data.
 - **Tailwind CSS**: A utility-first CSS framework for styling.
+It is used to style the application components.
 - **Zustand**: A small, fast, and scalable state-management solution.
+It is used to manage the global state of the application.
 - **Zod**: A TypeScript-first schema declaration and validation library.
+It is used to validate data structures.
 - **Radix UI**: A set of accessible and unstyled UI components.
+It is used to build accessible and customizable UI components.

 ## Setup Instructions